The 5 Best Translation Apps for Learning and Understanding French

-As you become more and more well-versed in French, you’ll realize that instead of one translation app, you might prefer to have an arsenal of translation apps, each bringing a different element of translation and comprehension to the table.
+You might actually want an arsenal of translation apps, since each one brings a different element of translation and comprehension to the table.

 To help you get started, here are five of the best French translation apps currently available.